cms-analysis/flashggFinalFit/Combine/README.md

 ## Building the workspace

-Then you are ready to build the `RooWorkspace` from the `.txt` datacard i.e. construct the likelihood function.
+Then you are ready to build the `RooWorkspace` from the `.txt` datacard i.e. define the likelihood function.
 At this step you need to specify the signal parametrization (physics model) you want to use in the fit.
 These parametrizations are defined in `models.py`:

  * `mu_inclusive`: common signal strength for all signal processes